 Why is oral hygiene so important?

-Adults over 35 lose more teeth to gum diseases (periodontal disease) than from cavities.
+Adults over 35 lose more teeth to gum diseases (periodontal disease) than cavities.
 Three out of four adults are affected at some time in their life.
-The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques, performed daily.
+The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques performed daily.

 Periodontal disease and decay are both caused by bacterial plaque.
-Plaque is a colorless film, which sticks to your teeth at the gumline.
+Plaque is a colorless film that sticks to your teeth at the gumline.
 Plaque constantly forms on your teeth.
-By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.
+By thorough daily brushing and flossing, you can remove these germs and help prevent periodontal disease.

 How to Brush

-When you are done cleaning the outside surfaces of all your teeth, follow the same directions while cleaning the inside of the back teeth.
+When cleaning the outside surfaces of your teeth, follow the exact directions while cleaning the back teeth:

-Next you will clean the biting surfaces of your teeth by using short, gentle strokes.
-Change the position of the brush as often as necessary to reach and clean all surfaces.
+Next, you will clean the biting surfaces of your teeth using short, gentle strokes.
+Change the brush's position as often as necessary to reach and clean all surfaces.
 Try to watch yourself in the mirror to make sure you clean each surface.
 After you are done, rinse vigorously to remove any plaque you might have loosened while brushing.

 How to Floss

 Periodontal disease usually appears between the teeth where your toothbrush cannot reach.
-Flossing is a very effective way to remove plaque from those surfaces.
-However, it is important to develop the proper technique.
-The following instructions will help you, but remember it takes time and practice.
+Flossing is another basic routine for having good oral hygiene.
+It's also a very effective way to remove plaque from those surfaces.
+However, it is crucial to develop the proper technique.
+The following instructions will help you but remember it takes time and practice.

 Start with a piece of floss (waxed is easier) about 18" long.
 Lightly wrap most of the floss around the middle finger of one hand.
-Wrap the rest of the floss around the middle finger of the other hand.
+Wrap the rest of the floss around the other hand's middle finger.

 To clean between the bottom teeth, guide the floss using the forefingers of both hands.
 Do not forget the back side of the last tooth on both sides, upper and lower.

 When you are done, rinse vigorously with water to remove plaque and food particles.
-Do not be alarmed if during the first week of flossing your gums bleed or are a little sore.
-If your gums hurt while flossing you could be doing it too hard or pinching the gum.
-As you floss daily and remove the plaque your gums will heal and the bleeding should stop.
+Do not be alarmed if, during the first week of flossing, your gums bleed or are a little sore.
+If your gums hurt while flossing, you could be doing it too hard or pinching the gum.
+As you floss daily and remove the plaque, your gums will heal, and the bleeding should stop.

 Caring for Sensitive Teeth

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
-This should not last long, but only if the mouth is kept clean.
-If the mouth is not kept clean the sensitivity will remain and could become more severe.
-If your teeth are especially sensitive consult with your doctor.
-They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.
+This should not last long, but only if the mouth is clean.
+If the mouth is not kept clean, the sensitivity will remain and become more severe.
+If your teeth are susceptible, consult with your doctor.
+They may recommend a medicated toothpaste or mouth rinse, especially for sensitive teeth.

 Choosing Oral Hygiene Products

-There are so many products on the market it can become confusing and choosing between all the products can be difficult.
+There are so many products on the market that it can become confusing, and choosing between them can be difficult.
 Here are some suggestions for choosing dental care products that will work for most patients.

-Automatic and "high-tech" electronic toothbrushes are safe and effective for the majority of the patients.
-Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
+Automatic and "high-tech" electronic toothbrushes are safe and effective for most patients.
+Oral irrigators (water spraying devices) will rinse your mouth thoroughly but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 We see excellent results with electric toothbrushes called Rotadent and Interplak.

-Some toothbrushes have a rubber tip on the handle, this is used to massage the gums after brushing.
+Some toothbrushes have a rubber tip on the handle.
+This is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
-If these are used improperly you could injure the gums, so discuss proper use with your doctor.
+If these are misused, you could injure the gums, so discuss proper use with your doctor.

-Fluoride toothpastes and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay as much as 40%.
-Remember, these rinses are not recommended for children under six years of age.
-Tartar control toothpastes will reduce tartar above the gum line, but gum disease starts below the gumline so these products have not been proven to reduce the early stage of gum disease.
+Fluoride toothpaste and mouth rinses, if used in conjunction with brushing and flossing, can reduce tooth decay by as much as 40%.
+Remember, these rinses are not recommended for children under six.
+Tartar control toothpaste will reduce tartar above the gum line.
+Still, gum disease starts below the gum line, so these products have not been proven to reduce the early stage of gum disease.

-Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
+Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring the early gum disease under control.
 Use these in conjunction with brushing and flossing.

-Daily brushing and flossing will keep dental calculus to a minimum, but a professional cleaning will remove calculus in places your toothbrush and floss have missed.
-Your visit to our office is an important part of your program to prevent gum disease.
+Daily brushing and flossing will keep dental calculus to a minimum.
+Still, a professional cleaning will remove calculus in places your toothbrush and floss have missed.
+Your visit to our office is essential to your program to prevent gum disease.
 Keep your teeth for your lifetime.